dredozubov/polyrhythmix/README.md

 Now that we know that, we may sequence multiple groups like this:
 * `32xx16xx` - Kick pattern from "[Bleed](doc/bleed.mid)" by Meshuggah

-Note groups can be nested within each other, which interacts in interesting way with repeats:
+Note groups can be nested within each other, which interacts in interesting ways with repeats:
 * `(3,16x(3,8txxx(3,32x-x-x-)))` I'm struggling to make a compelling example, so here's a triple-nested pattern that converges over 471 bars of 4/4

 ## Guitar pro remarks